Representation for Grandparents in Houston

 an experienced CPS attorney.

 reputable defense tactics.
-Unlike many other attorneys, I am uniquely
+Unlike many other attorneys, we are uniquely

 familiar with CPS laws and procedures in Texas.
-I am prepared to combine
+Together, we are prepared

 nearly 15 years of experience to fight for the outcome you and your grandchildren need.

 online evaluation form with the details of your case.
 If this is an emergency, be sure to include

 enough details to convey the urgent nature of the matter.

 Many times when CPS removes a child from parental custody, they require

 parents to sign a